gethinzhu/gethinzhu/README.md

 # Hi there, I'm Gethin Zhu 👋

-I am a **Master of Information Technology (Thesis)** candidate at **The University of Western Australia**, specializing in Deep Learning, Computer Vision, and NLP.
+I am a **Master of Information Technology** student at **The University of Western Australia**, specializing in Deep Learning, Computer Vision, and NLP.
 My current research focuses on **3D Point Cloud Denoising**, with a research paper currently in the submission process for a **core AI conference**.

 I am actively seeking **PhD or Research Assistant** opportunities to contribute to cutting-edge AI research.